Privacy policy

 Children

 The Curamcare website is not intended for use by anyone under 16.
-If you are under 16 please ensure you obtain your parent/guardian's consent before sending any personal information to us.
+If you are under 16, please arrange for a parent/guardian to manage an account on your behalf before sending any personal information to us.

 Where is your information stored?